CosmeValera/DevOpsLab/jenkins/README-EC2.md

 git clone https://github.com/cosmevalera/devopslab
 cd devopslab
 git checkout dev
-git s # Check branch dev
+git status # Check branch dev

 # Copy the repo inside of the jenkins execution.
 And copy the frontend and the backend folders, inside of '/var/jenkins_home/workspace/DockerPipeline':